VishwanathOnGit/Retail_Analytics_Boot_Camp_Project/README.md

-# Retail_Analytics_Bootcamp_Project
+★ Retail Analytics Bootcamp Project
-Goal of this project is to **predict the sales** of a Retail outlet   based on the historical data provided for sales.
+    ⇉ Goal of this project is to 【**predict the sales**】 of a Retail outlet based on the historical data provided for sales.